chinghuachen/natural-language-classifier-nodejs/README.md

-# Natural Language Classifier Nodejs Starter Application
+# Natural Language Classifier Demo Application

 Follow the instructions here to create an app that is linked to a new NL Classifier service instance on Bluemix.
 By default, the app will be hosted on Bluemix.
 If you want to host your app locally, additional instructions are provided.